johanfcswart/mateba/docs/source-of-truth/voiceover-guidance.md

 12. Final Contact Mateba CTA
 13. Footer

-## Recommended homepage pull-quotes
+## Recommended homepage section anchors

-Use sparingly.

 ### Hero

-> Music for the people, stories, and moments that matter most.
+Use the current core product framing:

+> Mateba creates Audiographs: deeply personal musical works shaped around real people, relationships, memories, and life events.

-Supporting line:
+Optional supporting line:

 > Music can hold what ordinary words cannot always say.

 ### Audiograph section

+Use:

 > A photograph captures how someone looked.
 An Audiograph captures who they are.

-Supporting line:
+Then:

-> A musical portrait shaped around real moments and real people.
+> An Audiograph is a deeply personal musical work: a musical portrait shaped around real moments and real people.

 ### Video 1 section

+Use:

+> Music can do something few things can: move past the mind and speak directly to the heart.

+or:

-> Some stories are meant to be felt, not told.
+> Some stories are meant to be felt, not only told.

 ### Video 2 section

+Use:

 > Music can bridge the gap where words and pictures fall short.

+or:

+> A photograph may capture the beauty of the bride.
+An Audiograph can preserve what the groom felt when he saw her.

 ### Video 3 section

-> Here’s to those who love deeply.

-Supporting line:
+Use:

 > People who feel deeply build legacies that endure.

 ### Final CTA

+Use:

 > Sometimes it begins with one moment.
 Sometimes, it becomes the sound of a life.

----
+Then:

+> Contact Mateba.

+## Founder positioning guidance

+The founder should be prominent.

+Mateba should not feel like an anonymous music-generation service.
+The founder creates trust, accountability, and human presence.

+Use:

+> Mateba is founder-led by Johan FC Swart.
+Every Audiograph begins with listening: to the person, the memory, the relationship, and the meaning behind the request.

+The founder photo should be visible on the homepage, ideally in or near the hero section.

-# CTA guidance
+## CTA guidance

 Primary CTA: